VixenLights/web.vixenlights.com/content/en/docs/usage/display-setup/display-patching/patching-controllers.md

 date: 2013-11-07T18:16:40+00:00
 weight: 10
 ---
-### Introduction ###
+### Introduction

 In order for your controllers to output data, the elements need to  be connected to them.
-This is a process we call &#8220;Patching&#8221;  Think of the old telephone switchboards where an incoming call needs to be connected by an operator to a destination.
+This is a process we call **Patching**  Think of the old telephone switchboards where an incoming call needs to be connected by an operator to a destination.
 The operator plugged in a cable from one jack to another to connect the calls.
-They called this &#8220;patching the call&#8221;  The same concept applies here.
+They called this patching the call.
+The same concept applies here.
 This allows your elements to be connected to your controllers in any order providing great flexibility.

 The graphical view in the center pane of the  Display setup screen shows what's going on.